saravanansubbiah1/vsphere-with-tanzu/README.md

 **Purpose**

-Fetching your vSphere with Tanzu Guest Cluster nodes' ssh-password (for vmware-system-user) can be done with a couple of kubectl commands.
-But it can be overwhelming when you are managing hundreds of clusters.
-In attempt to reduce the effort involved, this script has been written.
+Managing a vSphere with Tanzu infra that has 100s of clusters or 1000s of pods can become overwhelming quickly.
+These scripts here aim at reducing the effort involved in managing such a large scale infrastructure.